-Required Element 3.2 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: The program's curriculum must provide learning experiences to attain the breadth and depth of the required curriculum competencies.
+Required Element 3.2 Narrative to Support Achievement Appendix Evidence Onsite Evidence Required Element 3.2 All Programs: The program's curriculum must provide learning experiences to attain the breadth and depth of the required curriculum competencies.
 Syllabi for courses (including those with supervised experiential learning) taught within the academic unit must include the relevant competencies. a.
 Learning experiences must prepare students for professional practice with clients/patients with various conditions, including, but not limited to overweight and obesity; disordered eating; developmental, intellectual, behavioral health, neurological, and endocrine disorders; cancer; malnutrition; and cardiovascular, gastrointestinal and renal diseases. b.
 Learning experiences must prepare students to implement the Nutrition Care Process with various populations of diverse cultures. c.
+Learning experiences must prepare students to implement the Nutrition Care Process with various populations of diverse cultures. c.
 Learning experiences must address and build competency in diversity, equity and inclusion.
 The program must ensure that students have the skills to recognize biases in self and others and adapt to, understand and embrace the diversity of the human experience. d.
 Learning experiences must incorporate a variety of educational approaches necessary for delivery of curriculum content to meet learner needs and competencies.
 1. If any portion of the program is offered through distance education, the program assures regular and substantive interaction between students and faculty. e.
 Learning experiences must prepare students to become competent in the following skills: 1.
-Perform routine health screening assessments including measuring blood pressure, conducting waived point-of-care laboratory testing (such as blood glucose or cholesterol), recommending and/or initiating nutrition-related pharmacotherapy plans (such as modifications to bowel regimens, carbohydrate to insulin ratio, B 12 or iron supplementation).
-2. Provide instruction to clients/patients for self-monitoring blood All Programs: Provide examples of the educational approaches that are used to meet learner needs and facilitate achievement of competencies.
+Perform routine health screening assessments including measuring blood pressure, conducting waived point-of-care laboratory testing (such as blood glucose or cholesterol), recommending and/or initiating nutrition-related pharmacotherapy plans (such as modifications to bowel regimens, carbohydrate to insulin ratio, B12 or iron supplementat Narrative to Support Achievement All Programs: Provide examples of the educational approaches that are used to meet learner needs and facilitate achievement of competencies.
 Discuss how students are informed of where the competencies are met and performance indicators are covered, such as in a list or in the student handbook.
 Note: The program must include learning activities that prepare students/interns for practice to implement the Nutrition Care Process with patients with high acuity conditions in in-patient, acute-care settings such as hospitals, long-term care facilities, and renal dialysis centers.
 Note: Students should know where the competencies are assessed in the curriculum.
 Students need to know when supervised experiential learning must be tracked within a course/rotation.
 Performance indicators do not need to be on the syllabi but perhaps just listed in the handbook under the competencies.
 It is not necessary to link them to courses as long as they are linked to the competencies.
 Describe how the program assures regular and substantive interaction between students and faculty occurs in distance courses, if applicable.
-All Programs: Summary of where learning activities occur (use template titled "Summary of Learning Activities").
+Appendix Evidence All Programs: Summary of where learning activities occur (use template titled "Summary of Learning Activities").
 The following syllabi must be provided in a separate third bookmarked PDF document and not as part of the appendices.
 Place them in chronological order as they are offered in the curriculum.
-All departmental syllabi within the academic unit relevant to the program (plan of study) and Any non-departmental course syllabi where competencies are assessed as identified on the Competency Assessment Table.
-(Programs applying for candidacy provide draft syllabi for each course in the curriculum).
-Expectations for Course Syllabi Ensure the learning experience used for the competency assessment table is present on the corresponding syllabi.
-All courses within the academic unit (i.e., within the department) where competencies are met and assessed, or Pls are covered must be included in the curriculum map.
-Programs are expected to include non-departmental course(s) where competencies are met and assessed on the curriculum map.
-Programs are not expected to include the competencies on the syllabi of non-departmental courses (because the syllabus
+Onsite Evidenc